ionic-team/stencil-site/src/docs/static-site-generation/debugging.md

 ## Overview

 When pre-rendering, Stencil creates a file in `dist/prerender` that is used to actually execute your components.
-Debugging thi

 ## Debugging in VS Code